Learn more about the Living History Museum in an extensive article published in Antique Trader.

 - wartime letters and photographs collected by nurses serving in the military.

 It also features video and audio histories of nurses recounting stories from previous generations.
 Together, the exhibits in the museum weave an insightful tapestry of the nursing profession – with the University of Maryland School of Nursing serving as its common thread.

-The Living History Museum regular open hours are Tuesdays and Wednesdays from 10 a.m. to 2 p.m. during the fall and spring academic semesters or by appointment.
+The Living History Museum's regular open hours are Tuesdays and Thursdays from 10 a.m. - 2 p.m. during the fall and spring academic semesters or by appointment.